dayercher005/WineQualityML/README.md

 # WineQualityML

+Predicting the wine quality of different wines based on their pH, citrus acid content, sulphates and alcohol.
 Dataset from Kaggle.

 # Acknowledgements

 This dataset is also available from the UCI machine learning repository, https://archive.ics.uci.edu/ml/datasets/wine+quality , I just shared it to kaggle for convenience.
 (I am mistaken and the public license type disallowed me from doing so, I will take this down at first request.
 I am not the owner of this dataset.